 - Wildlife damage management

 Lethal control methods should generally be considered a last resort for effective, long-term wildlife management.Lethal methods are appropriate as a first step or primary approach if there is risk to public safety or human health; significant or irreversible environmental damage; significant economic impact and/or permanent damage to property.
 All lethal methods should be carefully researched to determine what the most appropriate method is depending on species and wildlife conflict:

-For more information about native wildlife and wildlife management please contact the Fairfax County Wildlife Biologist at 703-246-6868.
+For more information about native wildlife and wildlife management please contact the Fairfax County Wildlife Management Specialist, Dr. Katherine Edwards at (703)-246-6868.